JamesDos/cv-application/README.md

 ## CV Application

-CV editor made using react and typescript as a part of the Odin project's react course
+CV editor made using react and typescript as a part of the Odin project's react course.
+Update